-Tanabata is an important Japanese festival held on the 7th day of the 7th month and represents the legend of Orihime and Hikoboshi, the names of two stars (Vega & Altair) portrayed as lovers who only have a chance to meet once a year.
+Tanabata is an important Japanese festival held on the 7th day of the 7th month and represents the legend of Orihime and Hikoboshi; lovers who only have a chance to meet once a year.

-As with many Japanese festivals, there are lots of traditional customs for Tanabata.
-The most popular is the custom of writing one’s wishes onto a small strip of paper and then hanging them on a piece of bamboo.
-The bamboo is then set afloat down a river so that the wishes can be taken away and hopefully come true.
+As with many Japanese festivals (or matsuri as they are called in Japan), there are lots of traditional customs for Tanabata.
+The most popular is the custom of writing wishes onto a small strip of paper and hanging them on a piece of bamboo which is then set afloat down a river so that the wishes can be taken away, and hopefully come true.

 Takoyaki is a hugely popular Japanese food made by from fried round dough balls with small pieces of octopus inside.
-This is a classic festival food and so popular in Japan, they have fast food chains similar to McDonalds that specialise just in this delicious delicacy.
+This is a classic festival food and so popular in Japan that they have fast food chains similar to McDonalds that specialise just in this delicious delicacy.

 Yakisoba is a delicious dish of fried noodles, usually mixed with cabbage and pork, all topped with lashings of yakisoba sauce and Japanese mayonnaise.
 This is a classic festival snack food that you can guarantee will be available at nearly any Japanese festival.

 Okonomiyaki is a sort of Japanese savoury pancake that is made with batter and a variety of different ingredients.
-Okonomiyaki litterally means “grilled as you like it” due to the huge number of variations you can use.
+Okonomiyaki literally means ‘grilled as you like it’ due to the huge number of variations you can have.
 The most common ingredients are cabbage, spring onion and meat or seafood.

 Yakitori is a common sight both at Japanese festivals and roadside ‘yatai’ stalls.
 Yakitori is usually grilled chicken on a skewer, but can also be made with chicken liver, chicken hearts, chicken skin or even chicken bone cartilage.